vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

 class logging.Filter(name='')

    Returns an instance of the "Filter" class.
-If *name* is specified, it names a logger which, together with its children, will have its events allowed through the filter.
-If *name* is the empty string, allows every event.
+If 	- name* is specified, it names a logger which, together with its children, will have its events allowed through the filter.
+If 	- name* is the empty string, allows every event.

    filter(record)